usds/techfar-hub-website-v3/How-To-Update/advanced-components.md

 </ComponentName>
 ```

 The thing to notice in the above are the "tags", which start with `<` and end with `>`.
-Each component starts with an "opening tag," like `<ComponentName>` and terminated with a "closing tag," which is the component name prefixed by a forward slash: `</ComponentName>`.
+Each component starts with an "opening tag," like `<ComponentName>` and terminate with a "closing tag," which is the component name prefixed by a forward slash: `</ComponentName>`.
 This tells the site where the component starts and stops --- you can think of them as fancy parentheses in a sentence.

 We have the following custom components, listed in order of likelihood you'll want to use them: